PolyArch/cs259/04-miniproj-2.md

 * *I'm using Deepbench for CUDNN, and sometimes it uses weird algorithms like Winograd, do we have to predict that?*

   No, you don't have to.
-You may fix the algorithm which is used in CUDNN -- I suggest using GEMM.
+I suggest forcing the algorithm which is used in CUDNN to be GEMM.

 * *Can I use regression / ML techniques?*